MyselfLeo/predicate-checker/README.md

 let predicate = Predicate::from("(x > 2) && (y == 4) && (z < 10)").unwrap(); // returns a Predicate<f64>
 ```

-Now, you can check if a predicate "implies" into another:
+Now, you can check if a predicate "implies" another:

 ```rust
 use predicatechecker::Predicate;